 - Slice the eggplant in thin slices of about 1/8".
 If the eggplant is large, cut the slices in half or quarters so that they will be about the same size as the zucchini and tomato slices.
 Place the eggplant slices in a strainer and sprinkle each layer with salt.
 Let it sweat while you prepare the rest.

 - In a large pan, saute the onion in 1 tbsp olive oil on medium high heat until it starts to brown.
+Add garlic and cook another minute.
 Add a dash of salt and pepper, and set aside

 - Preheat oven to 350 deg F